dropbox/dropbox-sdk-obj-c/README.md

     </array>
 ```

-After these changes, your application's .plist file should look something like this:
+After you've made the above changes, your application's .plist file should look something like this:

 <p align="center">
   <img src="https://github.com/dropbox/dropbox-sdk-obj-c/blob/master/Images/InfoPlistExample.png?raw=true" alt="Info .plist Example"/>
 </p>

-### Handling authorization flow
+### Handling the authorization flow

+There are three methods of programmatically retrieving an OAuth2 access token:

+* Direct auth (iOS only): This launches the official Dropbox iOS app (if installed), authenticates via the official app, then redirects back into the SDK
+* In-app webview auth (iOS, OS X): This opens a pre-built in-app webview for authenticating via the Dropbox authorization page.
+This is convenient because the user is never redirected outside of your app.
+* External browser auth (iOS, OS X): This launches the platform's default browser for authenticating via the Dropbox authorization page.
+This is desirable because it is safer for the end-user and pre-existing session data can be used to avoid requiring the user to re-enter their Dropbox credentials.

-To facilitate the authorization flow to programmatically retrieve an OAuth2 access token, you should take the following steps:
+To facilitate the above authorization flows, you should take the following steps:

 Initialize a `DropboxClient` instance in your application's delegate: